-The RRSP first-time Home Buyers’ Plan (HBP) is a government program designed to help eligible first-time homebuyers to withdraw money from their Registered Retirement Savings Plan (RRSP) without incurring taxes on their purchases.
+The RRSP first-time Home Buyer’s Plan (HBP) is a government program designed to help eligible first-time homebuyers to withdraw money from their Registered Retirement Savings Plan (RRSP) without incurring taxes or penalties on their purchases.

-Before you decide to raid your retirement fund to buy your first home, it is essential to understand the pros and cons of making such a big decision.
+But before you decide to raid your retirement fund to buy your first home, let’s review the pros and cons of making such a big decision.

 What Is An RRSP?